Juru: Legal Brazilian Large Language Model from Reputable Sources: Results

 \subsection{Results Analysis}

 The results demonstrate the dynamics of learning domain-specific knowledge for the specialization of the Juru model.
-Specialization in Brazilian law yielded a significant increase of $6$ points compared to Sabiá-2 Small in the law benchmark, despite the relatively small dataset of only $1.9$ billion unique tokens.
+Specialization in the Brazilian legal domain yielded an increase of $4.7\%$ accuracy compared to Mistral-7B in the Brazilian legal knowledge test suite, despite the relatively small training dataset of only $1.9$ billion unique tokens.

 In line with the hypothesis of this study, specialization has led to a decline in the model's capacity to solve tasks beyond its specialized domain.
-Despite the shared language among evaluated tasks, specialization in only one knowledge domain has resulted in decreased performance in other areas.
-Clear correlations between types of knowledge areas and degradation were not evident.
+Despite the shared language among evaluated tasks on the legal and Portuguese general test suites, specialization in only one knowledge domain has resulted in decreased performance in other domain areas.
+Clear correlations between types of knowledge areas and degradation were not evident, as shown in Figure \ref{fig:bndes}.
+Furthermore, when comparing the decline in performance across the Portuguese and English general knowledge test suites, the Juru model exhibited a greater degree of forgetting on the English suite.
+This pattern suggests that knowledge forgetting is influenced by the similarity between the evaluated and specialized domains: the less similar the previously learned knowledge is to the target domain, the greater the degree of forgetting.

-We posit that further pretraining of the Juru model is likely to increase the disparity between law and general knowledge curves.
-Consequently, while performance in law-related tasks may increase, there would likely be a significant decrease in performance in specific knowledge domains that require different skill sets.
+We posit that further pretraining of the Juru model is likely to increase the disparity between legal and general knowledge curves.
+Consequently, while performance in legal-related tasks may increase, there would likely be a significant decrease in performance in specific knowledge domains that require different skill sets.